shabscan/quadriga/docs/errors.rst

 Error Handling
 --------------

-All exceptions designed to be raised by the **quadriga** client inherit from the base exception :class:`quadriga.exceptions.QuadrigaError`.
-When a request to QuadrigaCX fails, the client raises :class:`quadriga.exceptions.RequestError` which lightly wraps the HTTP response returned from the server.
+Exceptions raised by the **quadriga** client inherit from base exception :class:`quadriga.exceptions.QuadrigaError`.
+When a request to QuadrigaCX fails, the client raises :class:`quadriga.exceptions.RequestError` which wraps the HTTP response returned from the exchange.

 Here is an example showing how an exception can be caught and handled: